Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Proposed Method

 \subsection{Model Inference}

 There are various ways to sample a distribution.
-In this case, we use the Gibbs method as a MCMC technique, by iterative sampling one variable from a conditional distribution with fixing the remaining variables.
+In this case, we use the Gibbs method as an MCMC technique by iterative sampling one variable from a conditional distribution with fixing the remaining variables.
 In each iteration, all random variables are updated based on the previous value of others.
 We randomly initialize the values of random variables.
 To minimize the effect of random initialization, we should drop the first early samples, which is known as choosing the sufficient burn-in period.
-Also, thinning the chain is needed to avoid bias estimation to correlated samples and reduce the cost of processing and storing.
-Thinning is done by not considering the correlated samples and averaging over every $k$-th iteration \cite{carlo2004markov}.
-The proof of the following equations can be found in the appendix for the sake of space and readability. \\ \textbf{Sampling} $\mathbf{Y}$: For sampling from variable $\mathbf{Y}$, we estimate conditional distribution of $\mathbf{Y}$ using the joint distribution:
+Also, thinning the chain is needed to avoid biased estimation of correlated samples and reduce processing and storing costs.
+Thinning is done by not considering the correlated samples and averaging over every $t$-th iteration \cite{carlo2004markov}.
+The details of the following equations can be found in "Proposed Method Details," Section 2 of the supplementary document for this paper \cite{supplementary}.\\ \textbf{Sampling} $\mathbf{Y}$: {Using the $vec$ operator, the posterior of $Y$ is a Gaussian distribution multiply unit step function, where the covariance $\mathbf{\Sigma_Y}$ and mean $\mathbf{\mu_Y}$ are given by:}